purplerayray/census-analysis/README.md

 Data Visualization: Finally, Python can be used to create visualizations that make it easier to understand and communicate the insights gained from the analysis.
 This can be done using libraries like Matplotlib and Seaborn to create graphs, charts, and other visualizations.

-Overall, a customer data processing task using Python can help businesses gain valuable insights into customer behavior and preferences, which can inform marketing strategies and improve customer satisfaction.
+Overall, a population analysis task using Python and Jupyter Notebook can help governments and organizations gain valuable insights into population trends, which can inform policy decisions and improve overall quality of life.

 #### Technologies